 - DNA test - CEA/CH - part of The Kennel Club's CombiBreed package* (see below).
 Find lists of tested dogs

 - DNA test - MDR1 - part of The Kennel Club's CombiBreed package* (see below).
 Find lists of tested dogs

 Other health schemes and tests available

-- DNA test - PRA(rcd2) - Find lists of clear dogs)
+- DNA test - PRA(rcd2) - Find lists of tested dogs

-- Risk test (DNA based) - DM - Find lists of clear, carrier or affected dogs
+- Risk test (DNA based) - DM - Find lists of tested dogs

-- Linkage test (DNA based) - CEA/CH - Find lists of carrier dogs
+- Linkage test (DNA based) - CEA/CH - Find lists of tested dogs